Luckenbach, Texas

-Luckenbach (/ˈluːkᵻnbɑːk/ LOO-kin-bahk) is an unincorporated community 13 miles (19 km) from Fredericksburg in southeastern Gillespie County, Texas.
-Named for German nobleman Jakob Luckenbach, who helped settle the Texas Hill Country in 1845, Luckenbach is known as a venue for country music and for its German-Texan heritage.
+Luckenbach (/ˈluːkᵻnbɑːk/ LOO-kin-bahk) is an unincorporated town 13 miles (19 km) from Fredericksburg in southeastern Gillespie County, Texas, United States.
+Named for Carl Albert Luckenbach, son of the early settler Jacob Luckenbach, the town is known as a venue for country music and for its German-Texan heritage.

 History

 On December 15, 1847, a petition was submitted to create Gillespie County.
 In 1848, the Texas Legislature formed Gillespie County from Bexar and Travis Counties.

 Its oldest building is a combination general store and saloon reputedly opened in 1849 (1886 is more likely, based on land improvement records of the Texas State Library and Archives Commission) by Minna Engel, whose father was an itinerant minister from Germany.
-The community, first named Grape Creek (perhaps really a faulty spelling of "Gap Creek", the literal meaning of "Luckenbach" in German), was later renamed after Engel's husband, Carl Albert Luckenbach.
+The community, first named Grape Creek, was later renamed after Engel's husband, Carl Albert Luckenbach.
 They later moved to another town that became Albert, Texas.
 Luckenbach was first established as a community trading post, one of a few that never broke a peace treaty with the Comanche Indians, with whom they traded.

+Luckenbach's population increased to a high of 492 in 1904, but by the 1960s it was almost a ghost town.

 Citizens of the town claim a resident (Jacob Brodbeck) launched the first airplane years before the Wright Brothers.

-Luckenbach's population increased to a high of 492 in 1904, but by the 1960s it was almost a ghost town.
-A newspaper advertisement offering "town — pop.
-3 — for sale" led actor Guich Koock and Hondo Crouch, a rancher and Texas folklorist, to buy Luckenbach for $30,000 in 1970, in partnership with Kathy Morgan.
-Hondo's wife, Shatzi, paid for the town, and Guich's wife, Patricia, worked as the bartender and bookkeeper giving their husbands all the glory.
-Guich used the town's rights as a municipality to govern the dance hall as he saw fit.
-The town has been host to many unique festivals including the Luckenbach Women's Chili Cookoff and The 1st Luckenbach World's Fair, where Willie Nelson made a surprise appearance.
-In the 1990s, the town was host to several of Willie Nelson's Fourth of July Picnics.